litexlang/litex-tutorial/Essentials/Exist.md

 x > m
 ```

-now, you make an Object `x` which is satisfied `larger_than`.
-But you have to ensure the Exist Proposition was proved.
+You claimed an Object `x` which is satisfied `larger_than(m)`.
+Still remember, ensure the Exist Proposition was proved before you call it, or you would get Error form Litex.